 What’s the difference between Development and Competitive Programs?

 Development Programs primarily focus on fun and fundamental skill development.
 These programs aim to cultivate a life-long passion for their sport and to teach technical and tactical skills while building the life skills of commitment, focus, respect, teamwork, organization, timeliness, self-control, and discipline.
 Competitive programs take those basic fundamental skills that have been fostered in the development programs and apply them to competitive situations.
 Competitive programs involve more focus on strength and conditioning, year round training opportunities and participation in competitive events in Steamboat, regional and national venues.
-Competitive Programs will continue to emphasize skill development in more focused training environments.
+Competitive programs will continue to emphasize skill development, character and culture in more focused training environments.